Understanding Customer Churn: Definition, Meaning, and Strategies

 • Shopping in a store

-Furthermore, by developing a good customer retention plan, you can keep your customers satisfied and loyal.
+Furthermore, by developing a strong customer retention plan, you can keep your customers satisfied and loyal.

 How to Measure Customer Churn?